 If you have ADHD and you're not currently on medication (or your medication isn't well-optimized), this is often the highest-leverage intervention.
 Stimulant medications like methylphenidate (Ritalin) and amphetamine-based medications (Adderall) work by raising baseline dopamine and norepinephrine levels.

-When your baseline dopamine is higher, the drive to seek intense external stimulation drops.
-Many people with ADHD report that properly managed medication significantly reduces compulsive urges, not because the medication directly targets sexual behavior, but because it addresses the underlying dopamine deficit that drives it.
+When baseline dopamine is better regulated, the drive to seek intense external stimulation can drop.
+Many people with ADHD report that properly managed medication reduces compulsive urges by addressing the underlying ADHD symptoms that make high-stimulation behavior harder to interrupt.
 Talk to a psychiatrist who understands both ADHD and compulsive behavior.

 Environment design over willpower

-This is the single most important principle for ADHD recovery: don’t rely on your brain to say no. Change the environment so the question doesn’t come up.
+This is the single most important principle for ADHD recovery: reduce the number of moments where your brain has to make a high-risk decision.

 Block porn on every device you own.
 Use DNS-level blocking, content filters, and accountability software.
 Make the barrier between impulse and action as large as possible.
-With ADHD, you can’t afford the luxury of “I’ll just resist.”
-By the time you’ve thought about resisting, the ADHD impulse control gap may have already closed.
+With ADHD, "I'll just resist" is usually too fragile as a primary plan.
+By the time you notice the need to resist, the impulse may already be moving toward action.

 Remove triggers from your physical environment too.
 If late nights alone at your computer are when it happens, restructure your evenings.
 If your phone in bed is the trigger, charge it in another room.
 The ADHD brain responds far better to environmental constraints than to internal willpower.